 Because of the lake, there are not many alternative routes to take via surface roads between Hendersonville and Nashville, without going many miles out of the way.

 Public Transportation in Hendersonville

 The Regional Transit Authority (RTA), operating from Nashville, provides bus service to Hendersonville via the Hendersonville Express, which is route 92X.
 The express route runs to and from Nashville during morning and evening commute times on weekdays.
 The RTA does not provide commuter services on weekends or holidays.

 The route stops at Drakes Creek Park and Kohl's in Hendersonville and makes five stops in downtown Nashville and Vanderbilt University.

-Students in Hendersonville are served by the Sumner County School District, with administrative offices in Gallatin.
+Schools in Hendersonville are served by the Sumner County School District, with administrative offices in the town of Gallatin.
 The District is governed by a 12-member board consisting of an elected representative from each of the 11 education districts in the county—including Hendersonville—as well as the district's director of schools.
 The entire district serves about 29,400 students and employs about 4,300.

 Hendersonville is home to nine district elementary schools, four middle schools, and two traditional high schools as well as a night high school.
 The city is also the location of Merrol Hyde Magnet School, serving grades K through 12.